Chopper (film)

-Chopper is a 2000 Australian crime drama film written and directed by Andrew Dominik, in his feature directorial debut, based on the autobiographical books by criminal turned author Mark "Chopper" Read.
+Chopper is a 2000 Australian crime drama film written and directed by Andrew Dominik, in his feature directorial debut, based on the autobiographical books by the criminal turned author Mark "Chopper" Read.
 The film stars Eric Bana as the title character and co-stars Vince Colosimo, Simon Lyndon, Kate Beahan and David Field.
 The film follows Read's life and time in prison.
-The film grossed $3.9 million worldwide and received positive reviews.
+The film grossed $6.8 million worldwide and received positive reviews.
 It has since garnered a cult following.

 Plot

-In 1978 Victoria, Australia, Mark “Chopper” Read is an inmate at Pentridge Prison.
+In 1978 Victoria, Mark "Chopper" Read is an inmate at Pentridge Prison.
 Keithy George, another inmate, points to a line in the yard and tells Mark not to cross the line as it marks the Painters and Dockers territory.
 The next day, Mark rushes across the line and stabs Keithy multiple times.